OfficeDev/eDiscovery/Documents/eDiscoveryAdminUserConfig.md

 - <b>Step by eDisc Admin:</b>

-Try to login using eDiscovery Admin first on this screen.

 Select your role as eDiscovery Admin.

 Select ‘Y’ for "Is eDiscovery ReadWrite permissions already granted to eDiscovery Admin?"

+Login using you eDiscovery Admin credentials.

 ![2Y](https://user-images.githubusercontent.com/69503744/150278047-84c7a2df-eb23-43b2-9c73-d15ed6462695.png)